lars1808/Block-Dodge-Parry-SRD/CharacterCreation.md

 -	**Adaptable** (humans, half-humans, etc.) - once per day, you may choose to use one attribute for a check instead of another.

 ## Inventory
-Characters have a total of 10 inventory slots: a backpack with six slots, one slot for each hand, and two slots for their upper body (such as the belt, chest, or head).
+Characters have a total of **10 inventory slots**.
+Items in your inventory can be divided into 2 categories: **equipped** and **stored**.
+Weapons and armor are equipped if they are in use; your sword is either in your hand, or in its scabbard on your back or side.
+Any equipment that is **stored** is assumed to be in your **backpack**.
 The backpack can also double as an emergency sleeping bag but only if emptied of its contents.

+In an **emergency**, such as sudden combat, you can **drop your backpack**, thus 'clearing' your inventory of all **stored** items, granting you access to more empty inventory slots -- and allowing you to use more abilities that generate **Fatigue** (such as blocking, dodging and magic).
+Beware, however, that this means that all previously stored items are now left on the spot, up for grabs by your enemies.
+Dropping your backpack during a chase, for instance, means you lose your items!

-Most items take up one slot, and small items can be bundled together.
-Slots are abstract and can be rearranged at the Warden’s discretion.
+Most items take up **one slot**, and small items can be bundled together.
+Slots are abstract and can be rearranged at the Warden's discretion.

-Bulky items take up two slots and are typically two-handed or awkward to carry.
-Anyone carrying a full inventory (e.g. filling all 10 slots) is reduced to 0 HP.
+**Bulky items** take up **two slots** and are typically two-handed or awkward to carry.
+Anyone **carrying a full inventory (e.g. filling all 10 slots)** is reduced to **0 HP**.

 A PC cannot carry more items than their inventory allows.
-Carts (which must be pulled with both hands), horses, or mules can increase inventory.
-Hirelings can also be paid to carry equipment.
+Carts (which must be pulled with both hands), horses, or mules can increase inventory. **Hirelings** can also be paid to carry equipment.

 ## Weapons
 Your character can pick up any weapon and use it to hurt others - it’s not hard to apply the pointy end to your enemy’s soft bits.
 Making full use of a weapon’s capabilities requires dedication and training (see the Weapons section for more).